thesis/valkyrie/README.md

 $ docker ps | grep 'heimdall:latest' | awk '{print $1}' | xargs -o -I {} docker exec -it {} /bin/sh
 ```

-The `docker exec` call needs the heimdall container-id obtained from the `docker ps`
-output.

 ## Deploying

 To deploy a new build, you'll need to set up Google Cloud SDK, authenticate,